 When the dentist is confident that the root canals are completely clean, gutta-percha is used to pack the space.
 This rubbery material seals the canals to prevent bacterial invasion.
 Finally, a temporary crown or filling is applied to tooth.
 At a later date, the color-matched, permanent crown will be placed.

-If you have any questions or concerns about root canal retreatment, please contact our office.
+If you have any questions or concerns about root canal retreatment, please contact our North Stapley Dental Care office today.

 Cracked and fractured teeth are common dental problems.
 As people retain their natural teeth longer (due to advances in dental technology), the likelihood of cracked teeth increases.
 There are many reasons why teeth may crack, for example, biting on hard objects, trauma, grinding and clenching of teeth.
 All of these behaviors place the teeth under extra strain and render them more susceptible to cracking.